troopjs/todomvc.troopjs.com/README.md

     │   └── troopjs-requirejs
     └── widget
 ```
->	Note that we've omited the `img` folder as we'll embed all the images in our CSS
+>	Note that we've omitted the `img` folder as we'll embed all the images in our CSS

 So now we can start with our todo application.
 The first thing we should do is to copy the [template](https://github.com/addyosmani/todomvc/tree/master/template) resources to the correct locations.
 Once we're done with this we'll take a look at index.html